Disaster Transport: Renovation

-On October 22, 1989, Cedar Point announced that Avalanche Run would receive a major refurbishment and be renamed Disaster Transport for the 1990 season.
+In October 1989, Cedar Point announced that Avalanche Run would receive a major refurbishment and be renamed Disaster Transport for the 1990 season.
 ITEC Productions, Inc. was chosen to renovate the ride, completely enclosing it in a show building.
 The renovation included the addition of a space-themed queue and ride along with special effect lighting, two robot animatronics, and sound.
 The special effects and construction cost approximately $4 million.
 On the outside of the building, "12 E" was written, which had caused numerous rumors as to its meanings.
 On August 3, 2005, it was revealed that it stood for the 12th ride designed by the ITEC employee, Eric.

 Not long after the changes to the ride in 1990, the special effects began to deteriorate due to a lack of upkeep.
 By the time the ride closed, many of the effects were no longer active or had been covered up.
 Blacklight reactant paint lined the walls, mostly in the form of handprints or outlines of scenes.
 These gave a 3-D appearance when the rider wore special glasses purchased at the beginning of the queue.

 Closure

 After Matt Ouimet replaced Richard Kinzel as the CEO of Cedar Fair in 2012, he decided that Disaster Transport could no longer be salvaged.
 The ride was becoming an outdated attraction, as well as an eyesore.
 On July 13, 2012, Cedar Point announced that Disaster Transport would close on July 29, 2012.
 It was the second roller coaster at Cedar Point to close in 2012.
 A charity auction was held for the final riders, benefiting the Give Kids the World charity foundation.
 The last ride was given at 11:53 PM on July 29, with the lights turned on.

 The ride started demolition on August 6, using about 380 trucks to transport scrap materials.
 A portion of track, two cars and the main entrance sign were to be donated to the National Roller Coaster Museum.
 Less than a month later on August 29, the last section of Disaster Transport was demolished.
 The 12E part of the building was the last section left standing.

-Cedar Point is still in possession of many of the props used in the ride and often use them for decorations for haunts during their HalloweeKends event.
-And as of May 2021, Dave, one of the animatronics used in the ride's queue line, is on display in a gift shop adjacent from GateKeeper, Disaster Transport's replacement.
+The following year, GateKeeper immediately replaced both Disaster Transport and its neighbor Space Spiral.

 Incident

-On June 7, 1990 at around 4:30 p.m, three people were injured when a 6 ft-diameter foam asteroid prop weighing between 100-150 pounds overhanging the track fell into the ride trough and was struck by an oncoming bobsled carrying eight passengers.
-Two of the victims were treated at a local hospital and released and the third was flown to a Michigan hospital to be treated for a neck injury and was later released.
+On June 7, 1990, a bobsled car carrying eight passengers struck a large plastic foam prop that had fallen from its bracket and onto the track, injuring three riders.
+The meteorite prop, which was 6 ft in diameter, weighed 100 to 150 lbs.
+Two of the injured were treated and released at a nearby hospital, while the third was flown to a Michigan hospital to be treated for a neck injury.